gschmutz/bigdata-spark-workshop/05a-spark-application-via-spark-connect/README.md

 ## Upload the data, if no longer available

-The data needed here has been uploaded in workshop 2 - [Working with RustFS Object Storage](../01b-rustfs-object-storage).
-You can skip this section, if you still have the data available in Object Storage.
+The data needed here has been uploaded in workshop 1 — [Working with MinIO Object Storage](../01a-minio-object-storage) or [Working with RustFS Object Storage](../01b-rustfs-object-storage).
+You can skip this section if you still have the data available in Object Storage.

 Create the flight bucket: